hermeneanc/robotail-hass/README.md

   different namespace and refuses to authenticate without an ISO country code (`areaCode`, e.g. `AT`).
-- With the UBPet defaults the Robotail account signs in, but the backend never returns the litter box — the device is simply invisible.
+- With the UBPet defaults the Robotail account signs in, but the backend never returns the litter box, the device is simply invisible.

-So instead of reusing UBPet, we reverse-engineered the Robotail app's API flow:
+So instead of reusing UBPet, I reverse-engineered the Robotail app's API flow:

 - the `X-UBT-Sign` request-signing scheme (MD5 of timestamp + app key + nonce +
   device id),